Cleaning fabric trim, with our awesome Fabra Cadabra.

 NEW CAR SYNTHETICS: ULTRA SUEDE AND ALCANTRA

 Use exactly the same cleaning method as mentioned above, just being sure not to wet the fabric too deeply.
-Lightly brush the surface with a soft bristle brush once it is vacuumed and dry, to keep the material nice and soft.
+Lightly brush the surface with a soft bristle brush (like our Pouncer) once it is vacuumed and dry, to keep the material nice and soft.

 If you have old, dirty seat belts, just spray the Fabra Cadabra into the applicator and rub into the dirt and grime inflicted areas, you will be amazed how well they can come up.
 We have some white ones that were filthy and they came back like new with not much work.